riccardonuzz/react-todolist/README.md

 # react-todolist
 A very simple To-Do list developed using React.

-I decided to NOT including redux for now, just to keep it as simple as possibile.
+I decided to NOT include redux for now, just to keep it as simple as possibile.